 What is Pumpkin Puree?

-Pumpkin puree is the pureed flesh of a pumpkin.
-It’s the type of pumpkin purchased in cans that becomes a key seasonal ingredient in many dishes.
+It’s the pureed flesh of a pumpkin.
+It’s what you’d purchase in cans that becomes a key seasonal ingredient in many dishes.

-It is the star ingredient in pumpkin pie filling, along with all your other fall recipes.
+It is the star ingredient in the classic Thanksgiving pie filling, along with all your other favorite fall recipes.

 Pumpkins are an anti-oxidant, anti-inflammatory food.
 This makes them a great addition to one’s diet to keep a body healthy.